open-telemetry/sig-security/sig-security-charter.md

 project and is focused on improving the security of the project across all components.

-This includes preparing the project for regular security audits, improving the vulnerability management process, producing cross-cutting security documentation, serving as a security community touch point, managing the non-embargoed (public) vulnerability process, default repo configurations, and defining the bug bounty.
+This includes:
+* preparing the project for regular security audits
+* improving the vulnerability management process
+* producing cross-cutting security documentation
+* serving as a security community touch point
+* managing the non-embargoed (public) vulnerability process
+* default repo configurations
+* defining the bug bounty

 As a process-oriented SIG, SIG Security does not directly own OpenTelemetry component code.